37th Annual Event

 Title Sponsor: Goat's Beard Mountain Supplies

-Come celebrate the 37th annual running of the Sunflower Relay and Trail Marathon!
+Come celebrate the 37th annual running of the Sunflower Relay 1/2 and Full Trail Marathon!
 This is an incredible opportunity to run through some of the most spectacular fields of wildflowers in the Methow Valley.
-The trail run is marathon plus length, running from the town of Mazama to Twisp on beautiful trails through carpeted meadows of sunflowers.

-This unique course begins at 1900 feet elevation in Mazama and includes deer trails, cow paths, bike routes and gravel roads.
+This unique course begins at 2180 feet elevation in Mazama and includes well marked deer trails, single track trails, and gravel roads.
 Stunning views of the Methow River, North Cascades and Chelan Sawtooths abound from flower carpeted meadows and fields.
 At two points, racers climb to 2600 feet.
 The finish is at about 1600 feet in Twisp.
 This course traverses private property that owners generously allow use for this one-day only.
 Please do not pre-run the course prior to or after the event.
 Because of the presence of livestock, no dogs at start or finish lines, or on the course please.

 Relay Leg Descriptions:

 Leg 1 - 2.2 miles, easy - would be good for younger or beginner runner

 Leg 2 - 5.6 miles, easy - flat

 Leg 3 - 5.5 miles, moderate w/ hills

 Leg 4 - 6.7 miles, moderate w/ a steep climb

 Leg 5 - 6.5 difficult - strong runner required